It's Why We Race

 Including four in Launceston, three in Hobart and nine in regional Tasmania.

-Close to 40 community organisations share racing club facilities and resources.
+Close to 40 community and NFP organisations share racing club facilities in Tasmania.

 Race day attendees